clockworksoul/smudge/README.md

 To transmit a broadcast to all healthy nodes currenty in the cluster you can use one of the [`BroadcastBytes(bytes []byte)`](https://godoc.org/github.com/clockworksoul/smudge#BroadcastBytes) or [`BroadcastString(str string)`](https://godoc.org/github.com/clockworksoul/smudge#BroadcastString) functions.

 Be aware of the following caveats:
-* Attempting to send a broadcast before the server has been started with cause a panic.
+* Attempting to send a broadcast before the server has been started will cause a panic.
 * The broadcast _will not_ be received by the originating member; `BroadcastListener`s on the originating member will not be triggered.
-* Nodes that join the cluster after the broadcast has been fully propagated will not receive broadcast; nodes that join after the initial transmission but before complete proagation may or may not receive the broadcast.
+* Nodes that join the cluster after the broadcast has been fully propagated will not receive the broadcast; nodes that join after the initial transmission but before complete proagation may or may not receive the broadcast.

 ### Getting a list of nodes
-The [`AllNodes()`](https://godoc.org/github.com/clockworksoul/smudge#AllNodes) can be used to give access to all known nodes. [`HealthyNodes()`](https://godoc.org/github.com/clockworksoul/smudge#HealthyNodes) works similarly, but returns only healthy nodes (defined as nodes with a [status](https://godoc.org/github.com/clockworksoul/smudge#NodeStatus) of "alive").
+The [`AllNodes()`](https://godoc.org/github.com/clockworksoul/smudge#AllNodes) can be used to get all known nodes; [`HealthyNodes()`](https://godoc.org/github.com/clockworksoul/smudge#HealthyNodes) works similarly, but returns only healthy nodes (defined as nodes with a [status](https://godoc.org/github.com/clockworksoul/smudge#NodeStatus) of "alive").

 ### Everything in one place